neppoliyant/lambda/README.md

 A proof of concept self-hosted micro architecture heavily inspired by [AWS Lambda](https://aws.amazon.com/lambda/).

+**NOTE: This project continues to be a work in progress.
+Expect breaking changes.**

 ## Features
 - Compatible with AWS Lambda - the same artifacts will work
 - Meant to be self-hosted